lesliehebb/STSP/README.md

 STSP
 ====
 In and out of transit starspot modeling code

+V5.0.1  2022-04

+This version corrects a bug dealing MAXSPOTS.

+V5.0    2021-09

+Fix bug that allows printing out lcout.txt during Lv and lv actions Added sample .in files for new bright spot contrast capabilities.
+Add ability to have bright spots.
+Different spots can have different contrasts.

+V4.7    2021-02

+Added the ability to print the chi-squared of the solution to Action-L.
+Remove the option ALWAYSPRINTVIS
+Fixed a bug in Action-I

 V4.6    2017-08

-Added the functionality for determining the guess for the latitude and longitude of a spot based on the timeing of a starspot crossing feature.
-Added the functionality for measuring the area covered by spots in a transit chord.
+Added the functionality for determining the guess for the latitude and longitude of a spot based on the timeing of a starspot crossing feature (action I).
+Added the functionality for measuring the area covered by spots in a transit chord (Action A).

 V4.5    2015-11-30